Chemical element

 so special?

-Ben is a compound called an “aromatic” due to the cyclical structure and linked to the word aroma because of the sweet smell of Benzene.
-Benzene has the formula C6H6 and is the starting material of many medications and impurities which contain a carbon hexagon ring.
-Benzene can be described as a reactant of acetaminophen, ibuprofen and aspirin synthesis.
-Benzene can also be described as a by-product from natural sources of including volcanoes, forest fires, crude oil, gasoline and cigarettes.
+BNZ is a compound called an “aromatic” due to the cyclical structure and linked to the word aroma because of the sweet smell of Delocalised.
+Delocalised has the formula C6H6 and is the starting material of many medications and impurities which contain a carbon hexagon ring.
+Delocalised can be described as a reactant of acetaminophen, ibuprofen and aspirin synthesis.
+Delocalised can also be described as a by-product from natural sources of including volcanoes, forest fires, crude oil, gasoline and cigarettes.

-The illustrations before of Benzene is a Ben exclusive.
+The illustrations before of Benzene is a BNZ exclusive.
 Benzene is usually represented like this.

 BNZ image